govau/Ursa-major/front-end/content/index/hero.md

 alt: true
 ---

-# Hello
+# gov.au Observatory

-This is a description of the dashboard, and summarises why and how we're doing this.
-It also highlights that this data is anonymous and aggregated.
-To learn more about the data sources, visitors can go here.
-Hello
+We’re helping make data transparent to improve government digital services.
+All data used is completely anonymous and privacy-preserving.
+To learn about how we source data, see the About page.